MohammadMD1383/js-interactive/README.md

 1. Download the extension from [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=MohammadMD.js-interactive).
 2. Install it.
-3. Press `F1` and then simply type `js interactive` to find the command as shown below.
+3. Press `F1` and then simply type `js interactive` to find the commands as shown below.

 ![image](https://user-images.githubusercontent.com/69088224/115705139-6e34e100-a381-11eb-9bb9-b88d2b5cf488.png)

 ### Basic Features

+**Type And Execute:**

--   type and execute almost any js that you can execute in a browser. _dev tools > console_
+-   almost any javascript that you can execute in a browser. _dev tools > console_
+-   almost any javascript that you can execute in a NodeJs environment.
+-   almost any **typescript!** that you can execute in either NodeJs or browser environment.

 ### Playground Example